WolfireGames/overgrowth/COMPILING.md

 ## MacOSX

-Overgrowth uses the MacOS 10.9 sdk, this is pretty old and isn't included in XCode anymore, so you'll have to find it somewhere else.
-One alternative is ```https://github.com/phracker/MacOSX-SDKs```
-After that you'll need to install Xcode from the apple store.
+On MacOSX, you'll need to install XCode and CMake before you can compile the project.

-To install the SDK into Xcode, you'll need to copy the folder ```MacOSX10.9.sdk``` into ```~/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs```

-After that you may need to start xcode once before building the project, to ensure that everything is configured.
+After that you may need to start XCode once before building the project, to ensure that everything is configured.
+You may also have to install the command line XCode tools.

 ## Generic Linux

-Todo
+You'll need a GCC compiler, OpenGL, CMake, SDL2, SDL2-Net, libgtk2.0, libogg, libvorbis, libfreeimage, libopenal, libjpeg, libtheora, libbz2 and libfreetype.

 ## Ubuntu